 Big Sur, California

-I’ll take it a step further — I think Big Sur is a fantastic place to go once you’re comfortable traveling again.
-It’s all about the outdoors — you do a lot of driving and a lot of hiking, the hotel’s restaurant has outdoor seating, etc. You could easily travel here while being fairly responsible, especially when you consider that it’s driving distance from many places on the West Coast.
+I’ll take it a step further — I think Big Sur is a pretty ideal destination if you plan on traveling during these times.
+Big Sur is all about the outdoors, as you do a lot of driving and a lot of hiking, the hotel’s restaurant has outdoor seating, etc.

 Dining at Ventana Big Sur